-SIX DAYS (36 Hours) OF UNEXCUSED ABSENCE AND/OR TARDIES WILL RESULT IN AN INFORMAL SCHOOL CONFERENCE WITH PARENTS, CHILD, AND POSSIBLE HOME SCHOOL.
+SIX DAYS (36 Hours) OF UNEXCUSED ABSENCE AND/OR TARDIES WILL RESULT IN AN INFORMAL SCHOOL CONFERENCE WITH PARENTS, CHILD, AND POSSIBLE HOMESCHOOL.
 The school Attendance officer will send and or call the parent and student to notify of the significance and consequences of the unexcused absences.
 The parents will be warned that The Absence Intervention Process will be enforced if an additional 6 days of unexcused absences occur.

 TWELVE DAYS OF UNEXCUSED ABSENCE AND/OR TARDIES WILL RESULT IN A FORMAL HEARING WITH ABSENT INTERVENTION TEAM.
-Absent Intervention Team will set up mandatory meeting with Student and parent or guardians.
-If Student is over the age of 18 expectations may be the same or may face disciplinary action.
+The Absent Intervention Team will set up mandatory meetings with students and parents or guardians.
+If a student is over the age of 18 expectations may be the same or may face disciplinary action.